 The concept of playing cards felt right to us as Black Diamond is a jack of all trades and a master of one — brand amplification.
 Just like a deck of cards to a magician, Black Diamond is the practicality behind creating magic.

 Their fresh logo embodies these connotations and is a modern upgrade from what they had previously.
 Plus it looks great on shirts and tote bags!

-Hot Tip: Your brand story exists to shape and give meaning to your brand design.
+Hot Tip: Your content guidelines exist to shape and give meaning to your brand design.
 They work hand in hand.